blend-ollie/jekyll-blog/_posts/2020-03-13-apache-cordova.markdown

 ### How to install Cordova

 There are plenty of tutorials on how to install Cordova, the best one being on the actual Cordova site ([Create your first Cordova app][cordova-create-app]).
-But to give you a brief overview, here's how to quickly create a Cordova app.
+But to give you a brief overview, here's how to quickly create a Cordova app:

 #### 1. Install Node.js
 Download the latest version of Node.js [here][node-install]